aabriism/aabriism.github.io/practices/theistAtheistConflict.md

 # Conflict Between Theists and Atheists

-I would like to have a truly atheist religion, but conflicts with theists often arise and must be addressed.
+I would like to have a truly atheist religion in which we don't even discuss theists or theism, but conflicts with theists often arise and must be addressed.

 Sometimes the conflicts are started by atheists, sometimes they are started by theists.
 Here are some thoughts.